 STATEMENT My explorations of the book form and photography revolve around the physicality of the book itself.
-When looking at a photo book the book is generally sitting in your hands, your eyes see the imagery, but your hand is feels the book.
-Holding a hand-made book is a personal connection that I think adds depth to the photographs within.
+When a book is sitting in your hand, your eye sees the imagery, but your hand can feel the book as well.
+Holding a hand made book is a personal connection that I think adds depth to the photographs within.

-I have tried on occasion to make books that try to transcend the ‘paginess’ of the codex, but even with so called accordion books, the peaks and valleys of the folded paper began to exert their power.
-There is some solace from Chinese scroll paintings, with no pages, where the imagery still tends towards sequences of scenes.
+I have tried on occasion to make books that try to transcend the ‘paginess’ of the codex, but even with folded, expanding books, the peaks and valleys of the folded paper began to exert their power.
+There is some solace to be taken from Chinese scroll paintings, with no pages, but where the imagery still tends towards sequences of scenes.

-In most of the books I make, however, I embrace the codex page as an important bracket and restraint on the imagery.
-An image can stand utterly alone; an independent image facing a blank page, or as I usually attempt, there can be a dialog between the images on the left and right pages and the spaces around them.
+In most of the books I make, I embrace the codex page as an important bracket and restraint on the imagery.
+An image can stand utterly alone; an independent image facing a blank page, or, it can be a dialog between the images on the left and right pages and the spaces around them.

 The subject matter of my photographs varies, but is generally documentary in approach, but idiosyncratic in focus.
-They books often involve elements of performance and conceptual art, and have a dash of dada and pinch of stamp collecting thrown in.
-I have been accused of including traces of humor as well, but have not seen any convincing evidence.
+It often involves elements of performance and conceptual art, and has a dash of dada and stamp collecting thrown in to boot.
+I have been accused of attempting to be humorous as well, but I have not seen any convincing evidence.

-Artist’s books by them are in the collections of the Tate Museum Library, London, the Harvard Art Library, Cambridge MA, and off many private collectors.
+Their artist’s books are in the collection of the Tate Museum Library, London, the Harvard Art Library, Cambridge MA, the Columbia University Library, and many private collections.